axibase/atsd/rule-engine/notifications/outgoing-webhook-telegram.md

 ### Verify Webhook Delivery

-* Go to the Telegram and send a direct message to the recently created bot.
+* Open the Telegram client and send a direct message to the recently created bot.

     ![](./images/outgoing_webhook_telegram_2.png)